Get Stuck In volunteering with the BMC

 Why conservation work?

-Many of our precious moorland areas are now being colonised by Molinia grass and Rhododendrons.
-Although attractive to look at, rhododendrons are an invasive species, which outcompete all native plants, so nothing grows underneath, reducing biodiversity.
-With heavy rain the bare peat underneath washes away, adding to erosion, reducing quality of drinking water and increasing flood risk.
+Many of our moorland areas are now being colonised by invasive Molinia grass and Rhododendrons which outcompete all native plants so nothing grows underneath, reducing biodiversity and leaving peat bare.
+With heavy rain, the bare peat washes away, adding to erosion, reducing the quality of drinking water and increasing flood and wildfire risk.
 We want to keep the peat on the hill where it stores huge amounts of carbon.

 When and where?

-Currently, Get Stuck In volunteering events take place in the Peak District, Lake District and Wales.
+Currently, Get Stuck In volunteering events take place in the Peak District, Lake District and Wales, scroll down for event listings.
 Basic accommodation, in club huts and bunkhouses with cooking facilities, showers and toilets, is provided on the 2-3 day events.
 You can also borrow steel toe-capped boots and heavy duty waterproof jackets and trousers free of charge if needed.

 06 Mar 2025